Is Baby Arching Their Back a Sign of Reflux?

 Feed feels stressful → baby arches and cries → sleep gets fragmented → everyone is running on empty.

-In a pediatric evaluation, our job is to figure out what’s driving the pattern underneath the symptoms.
+In a pediatric and airway evaluation in Sea Girt, our job is to figure out what’s driving the pattern underneath the symptoms.

 We look at: